MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_05_explore_nsg.md

 ---

-# Lab: Explore Azure Network Security Groups (NSGs).
+# Lab: Explore Azure Network Security Groups (NSGs)

 ## Lab scenario

 In this lab, you will explore the function of network security groups in Azure.
 You will do this by create the VM without any network security group (NSG).
 Without any NSG to filter traffic, all the ports in the VM are exposed to the public internet.
 You will then go through the process of creating an NSG and assigning the VM's interface to that NSG.
 Once configured you will test the connection to the VM, using the default NSG rules and also rules that you will create.

 **Estimated Time**: 15-20 minutes

+### Task 1

-#### Task 1:  In this task you will create a Windows 10 virtual machine.
+In this task you will create a Windows 10 virtual machine.

 1. Open Microsoft Edge.
 In the address bar enter **portal.azure.com**.

 1. Sign in with your admin credentials.
     1. In the Sign in window enter **admin@WWLxZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider) then select **Next**.